Americanah

-Americanah is a 2013 novel by Chimamanda Ngozi Adichie.
-Her third novel and fourth book, it was published on 14 May 2013 by Alfred A. Knopf.
-The novel recounts the story of a young Nigerian woman, Ifemelu, who emigrates to the United States to attend a university.
-It won the National Book Critics Circle Award for Fiction in 2013.
+Americanah is a 2013 novel by the Nigerian author Chimamanda Ngozi Adichie.
+It is Adichie's third novel and fourth book, and was published on 14 May 2013 by Alfred A. Knopf.
+The novel recounts the story of a young Nigerian woman, Ifemelu, who emigrates to the United States to attend university.
+Americanah won the National Book Critics Circle Award for Fiction in 2013 and was a commercial success upon publication.

-A commercial success upon publication, French media company France 24's 2015 report shows Americanah has sold more than 500,000 copies in the US and has been translated into 25 languages.